-- Sign up to receive severe weather and school closure email alerts
+- Sign up to receive severe weather and school closure email alerts.

 - Check on vulnerable neighbours and make sure they have the supplies they need.

-- Make sure that you have a shovel available.
+- Have a shovel available.

 - Our Protect your business pages provide information on how to prepare a business continuity plan to help in the event of extreme weather.

 - Keep your mobile phone fully charged.

 - Complete a Household Emergency Plan, which can include important numbers, such as your home insurer, doctor and the police.

 - Stay warm and well - Find out if Cold Weather Payments are being made and if you are eligible.

 - Check that any elderly or disabled neighbours are managing in the cold weather - if you are worried about them you can contact us.

 - Put on sturdy footwear to avoid slips and trips - be particularly careful going up and down steps and pavements.